nrdave/dotfiles/README.md

 calls to `gsettings` (i.e. the `gtk-theme-name` in the GTK 3 config file gets passed to a call to gsettings set org.gnome.desktop.interface gtk-theme).

+Finally, I also have a stylesheet called `gtk.css` in `~/.config/gtk-4.0/`, which gets applied to libadwaita apps.
+This makes such apps (e.g. GNOME Calculator) have the Arc GTK colorscheme, even if other UI elements are still from Adwaita.
+It's not necessarily perfect matching, but it makes the apps fit my theme well enough for me (and doesn't depend on using the `GTK_THEME` environment variable, so it feels less hacky).

 Dependencies:
 - Arc-Dark GTK Theme
 - Papirus-Dark Icon theme